ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/what-is-a-document-store.dotnet.markdown

 * Only a single instance of the Document Store should be created per lifetime of your application ([Singleton Pattern](https://csharpindepth.com/articles/Singleton)).

+* The Docment Store is thread safe - implemented in a thread safe manner.

 * The Document Store exposes methods to perform operations such as:
   * [Session](../client-api/session/what-is-a-session-and-how-does-it-work) - Use the Session object to perform operations on a specific database
   * [Operations](../client-api/operations/what-are-operations) - Manage the server with a set of low level operation commands